Getting There & Around

 Buses back to Bondi Junction and to the city will run regularly from Bondi and Tamarama beaches:

-From Campbell Parade at Bondi Beach to the Junction / City:
+From Campbell Parade at Bondi Beach to Bondi Junction / City:

-• Route 380 services to Bondi Junction / Watsons Bay run regularly on weekdays and weekends.
+• Route 380: services to Bondi Junction and Watsons Bay run regularly on weekdays.
+On weekends additional services will run back to Bondi Junction between 2pm and 7.30pm approximately every 10 minutes.

 From Tamarama Marine Dr at Tamarama Beach to Bondi Junction / Coogee:

-• Route 381 services back to Bondi Junction will run regularly on weekends.
+• Route 381: services back to Bondi Junction will run every 10 minutes until 7pm on weekends.

 PARKING RESTRICTIONS – SPECIAL EVENT CLEARWAYS